 Paint Color - Wolf in Sheep Clothing

-The original factory applied paint is still on this Cobra.
-The color is Calypso Coral paint (Ford #1730-A) which was called Competition Orange on Mercury cars (not Grabber Orange) and Vermilion.
-This is Fords Version of GM’s Hugger Orange and Mopar Hemi Orange, but far prettier – almost has a pearl glow (see an example of the original orange color in the picture section of this listing).
+The original factory-applied paint is still on this Cobra.
+The name of the paint color is Calypso Coral (Ford #1730-A) which was also called Competition Orange on Mercury cars (not Grabber Orange) and Vermilion.
+This is Ford's Version of GM’s Hugger Orange and Mopar Hemi Orange, but far prettier – almost has a pearl glow (see an example of the original orange color in the picture section of this listing).

-In an effort to disguise it for street racing, the original owner changed hoods, removed all external Cobra and 429 insignia, and painted this Cobra silver, so this Cobra still has all of its original Calypso Coral Orange paint underneath (I never got around to it, but my plan was to wet-sand it back down to its original factory applied paint - a lot of work, but keeping a car of this caliber original is worth it).
+Since this car quickly earned such a reputation street racing for money that the original owner had trouble finding anyone in four states who would race him anymore for money, so in to disguise this bright orange Cobra for street racing, the original owner changed the hood, removed all external Cobra and 429 insignia, and painted this Cobra silver and went back to street racing again all over Illinois, Wisconsin, Michigan, and Indiana and won more than enough money to pay for this car a second time, so this Cobra still has all its original Calypso Coral Orange paint underneath (I never got around to it, but my plan was to wet-sand it back down to its original factory-applied paint - a lot of work and something I have successfully done before, but keeping a car of this caliber ALL 100% original is worth it).
 Presumably, since the original paint has been covered and protected as it has for all these years, it is most likely still in perfect condition.

-Feeling this Cobra looked a little like Pam Anderson without her implants, I reinstalled the original shaker 22 years ago.
-Other than that, this Cobra in exactly the same condition it was when I bought it on September 14, 1991.
+Feeling this Cobra looked a little like Pam Anderson without her implants, I reinstalled the original shaker 31 years ago.
+Other than that, this Cobra is in exactly the same condition as it was when I bought it on September 14, 1991.
 This is “The Cobra in the Barn”.